 Jones, S. (2016). «‘What The Hell Have They Done?’
 Spanish Castle Restoration Mocked”.
 The Guardian.
 N.p.
 Web.
 5 May 2016.

-Debates on Architecture and the Monument – Inspired by Professor Caroline van Eck.
+Debates on Architecture and the Monument – Inspired by a lecture given by Professor Caroline van Eck at Leiden University.